sa2c/git-demystified/_episodes/05-changing-history.md

 ~~~
 {: .language-bash}
 Seems like we've added parts of the famous nursery rhyme "Baa, baa,
-black sheep".
-Since this is a very simple repostitory, let's take a
+black sheep" incrementally.
+Since this is a very small repostitory, let's take a
 look at the contents of every commit, we can do this with by asking
 `git log` for patches
 ~~~